FreeCAD/FreeCAD-snap/README.md

 [![freecad-ppd](https://snapcraft.io/freecad-ppd/badge.svg)](https://snapcraft.io/freecad-ppd)

+There are two maintained channels for this snap:

+- `stable` contains the latest upstream release, i.e. the most recent tagged commit. **Use this if you don't know what you're doing.**
+- `edge` contains automated (daily) builds from the latest master commit. **Use this to test new features.
+Might be unstable.**

 FreeCAD is a parametric 3D modeler.
 Parametric modeling allows you to easily modify your design by going back into your model history and changing its parameters.
 FreeCAD is